ropg/ezTime/README.md

 ### What happens when you include the library

 It all starts when you include the library with  `#include <ezTime.h>`.
-From that point forward there is an object instance called `ezTime` with methods to control the behaviour of ezTime, as well as a timezone object called `UTC`, and a reference to this object called `defaultTZ` (which you may point to a different timezone later).
+From that point forward there is an object instance called `time` with methods to control the behaviour of ezTime, as well as a timezone object called `UTC`, and a reference to this object called `defaultTZ` (which you may point to a different timezone later).

 ### No daemons here